 Creating Your Own Emotional Art

 These masterpieces inspire me every single day as I work on my own artistic journey.
-Whether I’m sketching in black and white or building up layers of color, I keep coming back to the same truth: the most important thing is to paint from the heart.
+Whether I’m sketching in black and white or building up layers of color, I keep arriving at the same truth: the most important thing is to paint from the heart.
 Every one of these artists — Picasso, Monet, Munch, Kahlo — showed us that real art comes from being brave enough to put your genuine feelings in front of the world and say, “This is what I feel.
 Does it resonate with you?”

 Moved by the emotional depth of these incredible paintings?